 The Galata Tower, Galata Kulesi in Turkish, is one of the highest and oldest towers of Istanbul.
 63 meter (206 feet) high tower provides a panoramic view of the old town.
 It was built in the 14th century by the Genoese colony as part of the defense wall surrounding their district at Galata directly opposite ancient Constantinopolis.
 They called the tower as "Christea Turris", or "Tower of Christ".
 The Genoese were involved in trade with the Byzantines and the tower was used for the surveillance of the Harbor in the Golden Horn.
 After the conquest of Constantinople by Mehmet II, it served to detect fires in the city.

 Hezarfen Ahmet Celebi was the first flying Turk during the Ottoman Empire of the 17th century.
-He copied bird wings and studied air flows, than jumping from the Galata Tower he overflew the Bosphorus and landed at Uskudar district on the Asian side, around 6 kilometers in distance.
+He copied bird wings and studied air flows, than jumping from the Galata Tower he overflew the Bosphorus and landed at Uskudar district on the Asian side, around 6 kilometers (4 miles) in distance.

 Galata Kulesi (Tower)

 Phone: +90 212 293 81 80